What to Expect After an Abnormal Ultrasound | Next Steps with Dr. Celina Nadelman

 Structural Abnormalities: These are physical changes or anomalies in the body’s organs or tissues.
 For example, a pregnancy ultrasound might include issues with the baby’s development, while for other body parts, it might show cysts, tumors, or growths.

 Functional Abnormalities: Sometimes, the structure looks normal, but the function is off.
-For instance, in a cardiac ultrasound, the heart may be structurally sound, but it might not be pumping blood effectively.
+For instance, in a cardiac ultrasound (echocardiogram), the heart may be structurally sound, but it might not be pumping blood effectively.

 Developmental Anomalies: Particularly relevant in prenatal ultrasounds, these are issues that arise with how an organ or body part is developing.
 They can range from minor issues that might correct themselves to more servere developmental conditions.